*Past performance is no guarantee of future results.

-The “return without fees” calculates the performance of the folio or account without the impact of fee transactions, such as wire transfer fees.
+Return Without Fees calculates the performance of the account without the impact of fee transactions, such as wire transfer fees.
 Trade commissions, if charged, and SRO fees are not fee transactions, but are incorporated in the cost of the original transaction and are included in this return calculation.

-The “return with fees” calculates the performance of the folio or account with the impact of fee transactions, such as wire transfer fees.
-Trade commissions, if charged, and SRO fees are not fee transactions, but are incorporated in the cost of the original transaction and are included in this return calculation.
+Return With Fees calculates the performance of the account with the impact of fee transactions, such as wire transfer fees.
+Trade commissions, if charged, and SRO fees are not fee transactions, but are incorporated in the cost of the original transaction and are included in this return calculation

-The “total flow” is the net movement of cash and securities into or out of a folio or account on a particular day.
+The Total Flow is the net movement of cash and securities into or out of an account on a particular day.
 Cash and security movements out are negative, while movements in are positive.
-Cash and security movements (or flows) at the folio level are different from flows at the account level.

-Security transfers into or out of a folio or account are valued at their previous closing price multiplied by the number of shares moved, for the purpose of calculating the performance of the folio or account.
+Security transfers into or out of an account are valued at their previous closing price multiplied by the number of shares moved, for the purpose of calculating the performance of the account.

 Total cash and security movement into or out of the account over the time period selected.
 Cash and security movements out are negative, while movements in are positive.
 Cash and security movements can be due to deposits, withdrawals, transfers, or fees.

-The “Accrued” column reflects open accruals on any given day.
-Accruals are dividends and other distributions that are expected to be paid to the folio, but have not been paid yet.
-These pending dividends and distributions will be reflected in the “Accrued” column from ex-date (date that new buyers are not entitled to the dividend) up until pay-date (date the distribution is expected to be paid by the company or fund).
+The Accrued column reflects open accruals on any given day.
+Accruals are dividends and other distributions that are expected to be paid to the account but have not been paid yet.
+These pending dividends and distributions will be reflected in the Accrued column from ex-date (date that new buyers are not entitled to the dividend) up until pay-date (date the distribution is expected to be paid by the company or fund).

-The accrual is added to the market value since the folio is entitled to the dividend or distribution.
+The accrual is added to the market value since the account is entitled to the dividend or distribution.
 In addition, the accrual will offset the security price drop on the ex-date (since the security price drops on this day to reflect the distribution) if a record of the dividend is available from our data vendor on ex-date.
-If the dividend or distribution is paid as expected then the accrual amount will not be reflected in the “Accrued” column on pay-date because the dividend has been paid to the folio and therefore is already included in the market value.
-The “Accrued” column will change as new dividends or distributions accrue or as they are paid.
+If the dividend or distribution is paid as expected then the accrual amount will not be reflected in the Accrued column on pay-date because the dividend has been paid to the account and therefore is already included in the market value.
+The Accrued column will change as new dividends or distributions accrue or as they are paid.